redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Codebase structure

-Each group of subcomponent implements a generic interface and is inter-changable with other implementations:
+Each group of subcomponent implements a generic interface and is interchangable with other implementations:

 - **Fetchers:** connect to external api, fetch the data and transform it to the standard form <em>Examples: coingecko-fetcher, uniswap-fetcher</em>
 - **Aggregators:** take values from multiple sources and aggregate them in a single value <em>Examples: median-aggregator, volume-weighted-aggregator</em>